groznybear/gamedev/tools/README.md

 ### Setting up IDE and installing extra tools
 The set up process is similar for every platform, but _tools' istallation_ process might differ between different OS.

-I will install the next tools:
+I will install and setup the next tools:
+> - CMake
 > - clang-format
 > - cppstyle
+> - cppcheck
+> - debugger

 ##### MacOS
 **CMake**